 “She’d already been perched on the stool several minutes when he first became aware of her”

 This is another major setpiece in which we see the drummer, who is addicted to reefer, let loose at a drug-fuelled jazz party before taking Carol back to his place and admitting that he has been paid $500 not to reveal the truth.
 But before Burgess can get a statement, the man kills himself in a drug-induced bout of paranoia, scared by what he inadvertently revealed about his part in the conspiracy.
 But who paid him off, and why is the woman’s identity being kept a secret?
-A complex plan, and a surprisingly well-hidden murderer, is revealed in a very long explanation at the end of the book unfortunately does slow things down considerably.
-This may have been why, for the film version, the whodunit element was jettisoned completely …
+A complex plan, and a surprisingly well-hidden murderer, is revealed in a very long explanation at the end of the book.
+Unfortunately this does slow things down considerably and may have been why, for the film version, the whodunit element was jettisoned completely …

 The cell-door started to easy back along its grooves and the warden said: “This is it now, Scott.”